 Be like a lotus, let the beauty of your heart speak, be grateful to the mud, water, air and the light.

 ~ Amit Ray, Indian author and spiritual master

-A nation’s culture resides in the hearts and in the soul of its people.² From Asian people to Asian community, we have seen many success stories coming from this diverse, vibrant and growing community in all aspects of life.
+Every culture has its profound identity and deep root through the generations, it connects people, enriches our life and defines our communities from historical footprints to cultural milestones.
+From Asian people to Asian community, we have seen many success stories coming from this diverse, vibrant and growing community in all aspects of life.

 With the importance of transmitting culture and heritage across generations, Asian descendants and immigrants contribute actively their talent to the thriving and diverse society.
 To emphasize the valuable contributions by women of Asian descent, here are some notable Asian figures who have made a significant impact in different fields of arts, culture, sports, entrepreneurship and business.